 Create SMART performance indicators that are quantifiable and measurable.
 Examples include:-

 - Increase online sales by 20% from x to y

 - Increase social media engagement on Facebook by 25% quarterly

 Step 5 : Is it working?

-You can test whether your marketing campaigns are working by tracking your goals in Google Analytics and other metrics like Facebook Insights.
-You can also use Content Experiments in Google Analytics or Clicktale to see where potential customers are exiting your sites.
+You can test whether your marketing campaigns are working by tracking your traffic, goals and conversions in Google Analytics and other metrics like Facebook Insights.
+You can also use Clicktale or Crazyegg to see where potential customers are exiting your sites.
+Heatmaps are visual representations of where people are clicking on your site so its worth evaluating this to draw out insights.
 Monitoring & reporting enables you to see how well your digital marketing is performing and gives great insight into next actions.